awanzek/FinTech_HW1_CaseStudy/readme.md

 * **Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)**

+    Ripple is currently using its cryptocurrency technology, XRP Ledger to create and manage its services such as RippleNET.
+XRP Ledger is a decentralized and cryptographic network.
+The coin XRP is contained on the XRP Ledger.
+XRP Ledger offers many items including "secure, adaptable cryptography, smart contracts, a fast consensus algorithm, censorship-resistant transaction processing". ([XRP Ledger](https://xrpl.org/xrp-ledger-overview.html))

 ## Landscape: